callstack/repack/CONTRIBUTING.md

 ## License

-By contributing to Re.pack, you agree that your contributions will be licensed under its **MIT** license.
+By contributing to Re.Pack, you agree that your contributions will be licensed under its **MIT** license.